PennLINC/transdiagnostic_executive_function/self_report/README.md

 The script used to organize/clean data from the self-report scales is not available on GitHub to prevent sharing protected health information.

-Each script in this folder is used to score each separate scale.
+Each script in this folder is used to score each self-report scale.
 The corresponding JSON and TSV files are found in the `phenotype` folder on OpenNeuro.

-These scales were given as a main battery, plus the STAI was given once before the scan, and once after the scan (just the state anxiety items).
+The main battery administered contained most of the self-report scales.
+There was also a pre-scan battery, consisting of the full State-Trait Anxiety Inventory (STAI) before the scan, and a post-scan battery, consisting of just the state items on the State-Trait Anxiety Inventory.

 See below for missingness on each of the main, pre-scan, and post-scan batteries.
 Here, "missing completely" means it was omitted from the data entirely, and "incomplete" means this session was referenced in the data, but some or all of the data is 'NA' and marked as incomplete.
 + Subjects missing completely:
   + Pre-scan STAI: sub-20410
   + Post-scan STAI: sub-20125, sub-20410, sub-20448, sub-20612